 September 8, 2025, 10:53 am | Read time: 2 minutes

 At the end of August, PayPal experienced a significant disruption affecting millions of users.
-The issue stemmed from an error during a system update, resulting in transactions totaling over 10 billion euros being halted by German banks.
+The issue was triggered by an error during a system update, resulting in transactions worth over 10 billion euros being halted by German banks.
 In response, certain customers are now receiving a credit.

 PayPal calls the payment a “small thank you.”
-The company is currently informing its customers via email about the 10-euro credit.
-A colleague in the editorial team has received this email and even the money in her account.
+The company is currently informing its customers about the 10-euro credit via email.
+A colleague in the editorial team has received this notification and even the money in her account.
 The payout was completely automatic.
 However, it seems PayPal is granting the credit only to a specific group of users.

 Credit Issued Due to PayPal Outage